 View Central Park Fall Foliage

 Central Park is the jewel of New York City, adding a natural oasis to this urban paradise.
 It’s made even better when Mother Nature’s paint brush highlights trees with bright oranges, reds and yellow.
-At Central Park, you can take advantage of guided walking and biking tours.
+While at Central Park, you can take advantage of guided walking and biking tours.
 Conversely, you can simply stroll through the over 800-acres on your own or rent a row boat for a scenic tour.

 - Bow Bridge